SystemsApproach/ops/control.rst

    Runtime Control also mediates access to the other Management Services.

 Another aspect of :numref:`Figure %s <fig-roc2>` worth noting is that, while Runtime Control mediates all control-related activity, it is not in the “data path” for the subsystems it controls.
-This means, for example, that monitoring data returned by the Monitoring & Logging subsystem does not pass through Runtime Control; it is delivered directly to dashboards and applications running on top of the API.
+This means, for example, that monitoring data returned by the Monitoring & Telemetry subsystem does not pass through Runtime Control; it is delivered directly to dashboards and applications running on top of the API.
 Runtime Control is only involved in authorizing access to such